michiard/CLOUDS-LAB/labs/pig-lab/README.md

 16  1
 ```

-First, work **locally**; when your script is working as you expect, you can move to the cluster execution, by specifying the appropriate input and output directories.

 [tw-data]: http://an.kaist.ac.kr/traces/WWW2010.html "Twitter datasets"

+**IMPORTANT NOTE**: This applies for EURECOM students.
+Despite the twitter graph stored in the laboratory HDFS deployment is not huge, it is strongly adviced to be 'gentle' and try to avoid running your Pig Latin program using that large file.
+The main problem is disk space: we cannot guarantee that all the output generated by your script will fit the space we granted to HDFS.

-### Sub-exercises:
+#### Sub-exercises:

 + E2.1: For each user ID, count the number of users whom he followed
-+ E2.2: "Data mining stuff": find outlier users (users that has the number of followers below an arbitrary threshold (which you have to manually set))
++ E2.2: "Data mining stuff": find outlier users (users that has the number of followers below an arbitrary threshold -- which you have to manually set)

-### Questions:
+#### Questions:
 + Q1: Are the output sorted?
 Why?
 + Q2: Are we able to pick the order: ascending or descending?
 How?
 + Q3: Related to job performance, what kinds of optimization does Pig provide in this exercise?
 Are they useful?
 Can we disable them?
 Should we?
 + Q4: What should we do when the input has some noises? for example: some lines in the dataset only contain USER_ID but the FOLLOWER_ID is unavailable or null

-**IMPORTANT NOTE**: despite the twitter graph stored in the laboratory HDFS deployment is not huge, it is strongly adviced to be 'gentle' and try to avoid running your Pig Latin program using that large file.
-The main problem is disk space: we cannot guarantee that all the output generated by your script will fit the space we granted to HDFS.

 ### Find the number of two-hop paths in the Twitter network